-This page is about the historic, 1855 Bordeaux Classification of the wines of Bordeaux from the Medoc.
+The Complete Guide to the historic, 1855 Bordeaux Classification of the wines of Bordeaux from the Medoc.

 Chateau Cantemerle was added in 1856, for the simple reason that it was left off by accident in 1855!
 The more important and historic change came when Chateau Mouton Rothschild was promoted from Second Growth to First Growth status.
-That took place June 21, 1973.
+That took place on June 21, 1973.
 While some chateaux should be upgraded, and a few others downgraded, by and large, when you think about it, they came close to getting it right in the original 1855 Bordeaux classification.

-For information on other areas of French wine classifications, the laws and rules behind appellation designations and other important topics: Vineyards, Grapes of France and Appellation Laws If you want to read about the St. Emilion, Graves or Cru Bourgeois classifications, please see: Bordeaux Resource Page
+For information on other areas of French wine classifications, the laws and rules behind appellation designations and other important topics: Vineyards, Grapes of France and Appellation Laws If you want to read about the Saint Emilion, Graves or Cru Bourgeois classifications, please see: Bordeaux Resource Page

 How did the 1855 Classification of Bordeaux wines come into being?